Advanced Aerodynamics and Hydrodynamics for Powerboats

 the use of Lifting Strakes in your hull design.
 Select use of Lift Strakes by making selection of the drop-down box on Input Screen #4, selecting “One Strake”, “Two Strakes”, “Three Strakes” or “No Strakes”.
 Input dimensions for Lift Strake Width and Strake location.
 Strake location dimension on Vee Hull is specified as horizontal distance from centerline of hull; strake location dimension on Tunnel Hull is specified as horizontal distance from inside of sponson keelson.
 TBDP©/VBDP© assumes that there are Lift Strakes on both sides of hull (pairs); input dimensions are for each Lift Strake.

 Lift Strake Analysis: Lift strakes contribute to hull hydrodynamic lift based on their local effectiveness at various hull conditions and velocities.
 The length of wetted strake length affects amount of lift and location of lift contribution forces.
-Also as bWidth of planing surfaces change with trim angle, variable deadrise and velocity, outermost located lift strakes can become 'un-wetted', no longer contributing to lift.
-This is different for each strake location.
-Accurate hydrodynamic analysis must take all of these conditions into account through the full hull operating velocity range.
+The bWidth of hull planing surfaces changes with trim angle, variable deadrise and velocity (see Fig. 4).
+This affects each strake location, and is particularly complex when employing multiple strakes in the hull design.

 trim tab analysisTrim Tabs - TBDP©/VBDP© now accounts for the use of Trim Tabs in your hull setup.
 Select use of Trim Tabs by selecting the TrimTab checkbox on Input Screen #5.
 Input dimensions for Tab Width, Tab Length and Tab Deflection (degrees, “+ve” input means deflected Tab DOWN to water; “-ve” input means retracted Tab UP).
 TBDP©/VBDP© assumes that there are 2 Tabs for all installations (input dimensions are for each Tab).